Kumail786/PATIENT-TRACKER-STAGE-1/README.md

 Features Of This App:

-Doctors Can signup
+Doctors Can signup,
-Doctors Can Login
+Doctors Can Login,
-Doctors can add patients
+Doctors can add patients,
-Doctors can View all Patients
+Doctors can View all Patients,
-Doctors View history of Specific Patient.(How many time he/she visited,what medicines doctor suggested) Doctors can add New Record in History of Specific Patient.
+Doctors View history of Specific Patient.(How many time he/she visited,what medicines doctor suggested), Doctors can add New Record in History of Specific Patient.,